josephsl/wintenApps/contributing.md

 You must:

-1. Be running the latest supported version of Windows 10 and later (as of September 2023, this means Windows 10 2022 Update (Version 22H2), Windows 11, and latest Insider Preview (canary/dev/beta/release preview) build).
+1. Be running the latest supported version of Windows 10 and later (as of January 2024, this means Windows 10 2022 Update (Version 22H2), Windows 11 2023 Update (Version 23H2), and latest Insider Preview (canary/dev/beta/release preview) build).
-2. Be running the latest stable version of NVDA or later (as of September 2023, this means NVDA 2023.2 or latest alpha release).
+2. Be running the latest stable version of NVDA or later (as of January 2024, this means NVDA 2023.3, 2024.1 beta, or latest alpha release).
 3. If you wish to offer pull requests, you must be running latest NVDA stable version or later.
+4. To package your modifications into an add-on build, you must be using Python 3.11 or later.

 ## Contribution process